-The final stage before the thieves made their seamless exit involved a bit of courteous housekeeping.
-They made sure the guards were comfortable (actually asked them if they were still comfortable, in fact), then made their way to the security director’s office where they removed footage from closed-circuit camera and data print-outs of the motion sensors.
-The entire robbery lasted eighty-one minutes in total.
+The final stage before the thieves made their seamless exit involved a courteous bit of housekeeping.
+They made sure the guards were comfortable – asked whether they were still comfortable, even – only then making their way to the security director’s office where they removed the footage from closed-circuit cameras and data print-outs from the motion sensors.
+The entire robbery lasted just eighty-one minutes.

 The $600 million haul

-The haul was mindblowing.
-The thieves made it out with:
+The haul was eyewatering in total value.
+The thieves managed to escape with:

 - The Concert by Vermeer

 - The Storm on the Sea of Galilee by Rembrandt

 - A Lady and Gentleman in Black by Rembrandt

 - Cortege aux Environs de Florence by Degas